 MsK Rare and Native Plant Nursery is open year-round.
 Visit us to find PNW natives and rare and unusual species to bring home to your own garden.
 We are located in the Kruckeberg Botanic Garden, giving you the unique opportunity to see what many of your young plants will look as mature specimens.

 The way we grow is as natural as possible, incorporating organic fertilizers, and shying away from any chemical products.
 We’ve often been given great feedback on our plants overall health and robustness.
-Remember, the MsK Nursery is open year round, and the same hours as the garden, Friday through Sunday, 10 am – 5 pm, Spring and Summer hours.
+Remember, the MsK Nursery is open year round, and the same hours as the garden: Friday, Saturday, and Sunday, 10 am to 5 pm

 MsK Nursery is founded on the passion for native flora.
 Our goal is to continue offering quality native plants for the home gardener and enthusiast.
 In addition to the expected repertoire of the native plant palette, we strive to keep our propagation efforts up on the harder to find, unusual native plants.